CosmoleonGit/RevisionHub/README.md

 - Pack downloads - Allows you to download folders containing revision material from this repository.

 NOTE: This repository is currently only being used for downloading packs and the software itself.
-I will probably publish the source code at some point, but for now it isn't neccessary for me.
+I will probably publish the source code at some point, but for now it isn't necessary for me.